-Importantly, “water” resembles and symbolises coexistence of life-and-death; an element which played a crucial role in evolution.
-While in religious context, it plays a form of purity (Hinduism) and baptism (Christian) – at the drop, it’s a mere transparent natural element which sprouts numerous portrayals.
+Importantly, “water” resembles and symbolizes coexistence of life-and-death; an element which played a crucial role in evolution.
+While in a religious context, it plays a form of purity (Hinduism) and baptism (Christian) – at the drop, it’s a mere transparent natural element which sprouts numerous portrayals.

-Here, the following four frames feature water in different context:
+Here, the following four frames feature water in a different context:

 SAIRAT (2016) | Dir.
 Nagraj Manjule | DOP.
 Sudhakar Reddy Yakkanti

 And new dawn strikes.
 The ocean of love looks ravishing before the waves turn turbulent and the love turns into a wild venture.

 BEFORE THE RAINS (2007) | Director & DOP: Santosh Sivan

 Santosh Sivan’s exquisite photography adds tranquility as it juxtaposes upon the anguish of the characters.
 Lush-green film reigns in the conflicted morality of a man caught in a tragedy, often overwrought and lacking emotional substance but it’s about the scenery.
 Water as a scenic element resembles the coexistence of the two distinct beings as they physically become one, (SPOILER ALERT) it hints as life-changing modes of Henry Moores’s life and Sajani’s bloodbath.

 KILLA (2015) | Director & DOP.
 Avinash Arun

 In an unaccustomed region, Chinmay needs to sail smoothly in unknown waters.
 There’s an enticing as well as threatening water motif utilized in the most effective way – afraid of the sea, Chinmay needs to face the challenging waters a.k.a life.
 Shot in drenching monsoon where grey and blue color scales add atmospheric elements to swollen and pouring anxiety.